Go directly to: Hidden Commander shortcuts

 - Pressing the Talk button [center portion of 3] allows you to input a voice control command, however by pressing it again, you can skip the voice guidance response and speak the next command

-- The eighth button [center portion of 4] doesn’t interface with the Infotainment Center, but instead toggles various functions within the small digital display to the left of the tachometer
+- The eighth button [Info, center portion of 4] doesn’t interface with the Infotainment Center, but instead toggles various functions within the small digital display to the left of the tachometer

 * Seek Switch